Concerning the Bible (2)

 Most of those who explain the Bible employ logical inference, and have no actual background.
 They merely employ logic to infer many things.
 For year upon year, no one has dared to dissect the Bible, or to say “no” to the Bible, because this book is the “holy book,” and people worship it as God.
 This has gone on for several thousand years.
 God has paid no heed, and no one has discovered the inside story of the Bible.
 We say that treasuring the Bible is idol worship, yet none of those devout believers dare to see it this way, and they will say to you: “Brother!
 Don’t say that, that’s awful!
 How could you blaspheme against God?”
-Next they’ll adopt a pained expression: “Oh merciful Jesus, Lord of salvation, I beg You to forgive his sins, for You are the Lord that loves man, and we have all sinned, please show us great compassion, amen.”
-You see how pious they are; how could it be easy for them to accept the truth?
+Next they will adopt a pained expression: “Oh merciful Jesus, Lord of salvation, I beg You to forgive his sins, for You are the Lord that loves man, and we have all sinned, please show us great compassion, amen.”
+This is how “pious” they are; how could it be easy for them to accept the truth?
 Your saying that will scare them silly.
-No one would dare to think that the Bible could be tainted with human ideas and human conceptions, and no one can see this flaw.
-Some of what is in the Bible is human experience and knowledge, some of it is the enlightenment of the Holy Spirit, and there is also the adulteration of human intellect and thought.
-God has never interfered in these things, but there is a limit: They cannot exceed normal people’s thinking, and if they do, they are interfering with and interrupting God’s work.
-That which exceeds normal people’s thinking is the work of Satan, for it strips them of their duty, it is the work of Satan, and directed by Satan, and at this moment the Holy Spirit will not allow you to act in that way.
-Sometimes, the brothers and sisters ask: “Is it OK for me to work in such-and-such a way?”
+No one would dare to think that the Bible could be tainted with human ideas and human notions, and no one can see this flaw.
+Some of what is in the Bible is the experiences and knowledge of individuals, some of it is the enlightenment of the Holy Spirit, and there is also adulteration by human intellect and thought.
+God has never interfered in these things, but there is a limit: These things cannot exceed normal people’s thinking, and if they do, they are interfering with and interrupting God’s work.
+That which exceeds normal people’s thinking is the work of Satan, for it strips people of their duty, it is the work of Satan, and directed by Satan, and at this moment the Holy Spirit will not allow you to act in that way.
+Sometimes, some brothers and sisters ask: “Is it OK for me to work in such-and-such a way?”
 I look at their stature and say: “OK!”
-There are also people who say: “If I work in such-and-such a way, is my state normal?”
+There are also some people who say: “If I work in such-and-such a way, is my state normal?”
 And I say: “Yes!
 It is normal, especially normal!”
 Others say: “Is it OK for me to work in this way?”
 And I say: “No!”
-They say: “Why is OK for him and not for me?”
-And I say: “Because what you are doing comes from Satan, it disturbs, and the source of your motivations is deviant.”
-There are also times when the work hasn’t gone far enough, and the brothers and sisters don’t know.
-Some ask Me if it is OK to work in that way, and when I see that their actions will not interrupt the work of the future, I say: “It’s fine.”
-The work of the Holy Spirit gives people a scope; people don’t have to follow the wishes of the Holy Spirit to the letter, for people are possessed of normal thinking and weakness, and they have some fleshly needs, they have real problems, and in their brains are thoughts that they basically have no means of controlling.
+They say: “Why is it OK for him and not for me?”
+And I say: “Because what you are doing comes from Satan, it is a disturbance, and the source of your motivation goes wrong.”
+There are also times when the work does not go far enough, and the brothers and sisters are unaware of it.
+Some ask Me if it is OK to work in a certain way, and when I see that their actions will not interrupt the work of the future, I say that it is fine.
+The work of the Holy Spirit gives people a scope; people do not have to follow the wishes of the Holy Spirit to the letter, for people are possessed of normal thinking and weakness, and they have some fleshly needs, they have real problems, and in their brains are thoughts that they basically have no means of controlling.
 Everything I ask of people has a limit.
 Some believe My words to be ambiguous, that I am telling them to act in any which way—that is because you do not understand that there is a suitable scope to My requirements.
-If it were as you imagine—if I made the same demands of all people without exception, and required them to all achieve the same stature—then this wouldn’t work.
+If it were as you imagine—if I made the same demands of all people without exception and required them to all achieve the same stature—then this would not work.
 This is asking the impossible, and it is the principle of human work, not the principle of God’s work.
-God’s work is carried out according to people’s actual circumstances, and is based on their innate caliber.
-This is also the principle of spreading the gospel: You must proceed slowly, letting nature take its course, until you speak the truth to someone clearly.
-Only then will they understand, and only at that time will they be able to put aside the Bible.
+God’s work is carried out according to people’s actual circumstances and is based on their innate caliber.
+This is also the principle of spreading the gospel: You must proceed slowly, letting nature take its course; only when you speak the truth to someone clearly will they understand, and only at that time will they be able to put aside the Bible.
 If God did not do this stage of work, who would be able to break with convention?
 Who would be able to do the new work?
 Who would be able to find a new path outside the Bible?
-Because people’s traditional conceptions and feudal ethics are so egregious, they have no ability of casting off these things by themselves, nor do they have the courage to do so.
-That’s to say nothing of how the people of today have been seized by a few dead words in the Bible, words which have taken possession of their hearts.
+Because people’s traditional notions and feudal ethics are so egregious, they have no ability of casting off these things by themselves, nor do they have the courage to do so.
+That is to say nothing of how the people of today have been seized by a few dead words in the Bible, words which have taken possession of their hearts.
 How could they be willing to give up the Bible?
 How could they so easily accept a way that is outside the Bible?
-That’s unless you can speak clearly of the inside story of the Bible and the principles of the work of the Holy Spirit, so that all people are utterly convinced—which is of the utmost necessity.
+That is unless you can speak clearly of the inside story of the Bible and the principles of the work of the Holy Spirit, so that all people are utterly convinced—which is of the utmost necessity.
 This is because everyone within religion venerates the Bible, and worships it as God, they also try to constrain God within the Bible, and it is even the case that they only achieve their aims once they have nailed God to the cross once more.